 Below are some of the questions readers and friends have asked me about Diet to Go and my experience with the company.
 I’ll update this section as readers contact me, so please feel free to reach out or leave a comment.

-I wrote a detailed review of multiple meal kit and meal delivery services, which you can read here.
-In general, my wife and I found Diet-to-Go to be the food delivery service that offers the best-tasting fully-prepared frozen meals.
+In general, my wife and I have found Diet-to-Go to be the food delivery service that offers the best-tasting fully-prepared frozen meals.
 However, the company is a little less focused on ingredient quality than some of the alternatives, and it lags behind its competitors when it comes to paleo-compatible options.

 In my view, Diet-to-Go is one of the best options for people who are generally struggling to change their eating habits for the better.
 If you’re having trouble cutting down on junk food and hitting your weight-loss goals, you might be inclined to try one the more well-known diet products and systems, like Weight Watchers or the South Beach Diet.